Datapotomus/chaincoin-masternode/README.md

 `/root/.chaincoin/chaincoin.conf`

 Change the two values in the file to values you want to use.
+Please note that the daeamon probably won't start without you changing them.
+If you are running a server these should be private values you record for later.
 ```
 rpcuser=CHANGETHISUSER
 rpcpassword=CHANGETHISPASSWORD